h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

-Start Sparkling Water on Amazon EMR using our Terraform template
+Start Sparkling Water on Amazon EMR using our Terraform Template
 ----------------------------------------------------------------

 Sparkling Water comes with the pre-defined Terraform templates which can be used to deploy Sparkling Water to Amazon EMR.

 Before we start, we need to have Terraform installed on our machine.
-If you are not familiar with Terraform, we suggest reading `Terraform documentation https://www.terraform.io/intro/index.html`__.
+If you are not familiar with Terraform, we suggest reading `Terraform documentation <https://www.terraform.io/intro/index.html>`__.

-The Terraform scripts for EMR are available in the release distribution at ``/templates/build/terraform/aws`` directory or on-line in S3 as part of each Sparkling Water release.
+The Terraform scripts for EMR are available in the release distribution at ``templates/build/terraform/aws`` directory or on-line in S3 as part of each Sparkling Water release.

-All together, we provide 3 templates:
+We provide 3 templates:

  - ``network`` module (``/templates/build/terraform/aws/network``).
 This module is used to set up network infrastructure on your AWS.
    It sets up VPC, internet gateway, subnet, routing tables and default DHCP settings.